 Turns out much of the information we needed could be accessed on the road directly on our iPhones.
 (Admittedly better done before your wireless connection gets spotty.)

-In addition to some basic apps for things like up-to-the-minute weather forecasts and google maps, here are 4 essential road trip apps for nature travels:
+In addition to some basic apps for things like up-to-the-minute weather forecasts and google maps, here are 4 must-have apps for nature travels:

-How we used it: We read up on park information, including history, natural history and activities, before we visited.
+How we used it: We read up on park information and activities before we visited.

 Okay, I know this has nothing to do with exploring nature, but let’s be honest.
 When you’re on a road trip, you need to know where you can get gas cheap.
 And that’s exactly what service GasBuddy provides.
 It’ll even map a route for you to the gas station of your choice.